teimuraz/kenkou-socket-server/README.md

 After `UserClientSocketHandler` receives id of the user, it notifies `UsersClientManager` and `UsersClientManager` registers this new user client / connection.

-`UserClientManager` listens for user client's connection close event as well and unregisters that client.
+`UserClientManager` listens for user client's connection close event as well and unregisters appropriate client.